 Due to high demand and interest, we run two East Africa Discovery programs in the summer.
 Take your pick!

 PROGRAM 1: MAY 25 – JULY 3, 2014

 PROGRAM 2: JULY 10 – AUGUST 18, 2014

-- Visit Kibera, East Africa’s most populous slum, and work with internationally recognized artist and peace activist Solo7.
+- Meet our partners in Kibera, East Africa’s most populous slum, and work with internationally recognized artist and peace activist Solo7.

-- Take a different kind of safari by bicycling through Hells Gate National Park marveling at giraffes, zebras and wildebeest.
+- Take a different kind of safari and cycle through Hell’s Gate National Park, marveling at giraffes, zebras and wildebeest.

-- White-water raft the mighty rapids at the source of the Nile in Uganda.
+- Raft over class three and four rapids at the source of the Nile in Uganda.

 PROGRAM FEE: 2,855